DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

    	* Check Jenkins to see if a new build has been triggered
    	* Review the build logs in jenkins to ensure the build completed successfully

-   With these step, i have set up a cicd pipeline in jenkins that automatecally builds on each code push to my github repository.
+   With these step, i have set up a cicd pipeline in jenkins that automatically builds on each code push to my github repository.

-   II- Integrate Static application security Testing(SAST) *GOAL*: Detect vulnerability in the code before it is compiled or deployed by using static code analysis.
+   II- Integrate Static application security Testing(SAST)
+   GOAL: Detect vulnerability in the code before it is compiled or deployed by using static code analysis.

     1: Install Sonarqube for static code Analysis
-    	* Goal: install Sonarqube and set it up to analyse code for vulnerabilities and quality issues.
+    	 Goal: install Sonarqube and set it up to analyse code for vulnerabilities and quality issues.

-    	* Steps:
+    	 Steps:
     		1- Set up SonarQube:
     			* Download and install SonarQube on a server(local machine or cloud).
     		- How to install SonarQube?
     	prerequisites:
-    I need a virtual machine running Ubunut 22.04 or newer
+    I need a virtual machine running Ubuntu 22.04 or newer
     * Install Postgresql 15
     sudo apt update
 sudo apt upgrade